 Kenya—Students who wish to spend a fall or spring semester in Kenya may choose either a health and community development program based in Nairobi or an Islamic and Swahili cultural identity experience based in Mombasa.
 With both programs, students study Swahili, take courses, and do independent research projects.
 Homestays and educational excursions are integral to the experiences.
 SIT administers these programs.

 In the Comparative Wildlife Management Studies program students visit multiple national parks and group ranches and contrast conservation issues in the Amboseli-Tsavo ecosystem just north of Mount Kilimanjaro in Kenya with those of the Tarangire-Manyara ecosystem of northern Tanzania.
 Participants in this semester-long School for Field Studies (SFS) program take three courses and complete an independent study project.
 A summer option is available.

-Sénégal—Three different programs are available in Dakar, Sénégal.
+Sénégal—Two different programs are available in Dakar, Sénégal.
 The Council on International Educational Exchange (CIEE) offers a semester program at the Université Cheikh Anta Diop (UCAD) in which students study French and Wolof and may also take courses in English.
 Students live with Sénégalese families.
 Opportunities for community service and internships are available.
 An SIT program, “National Identity and the Arts,” immerses students in Sénégalese life and culture and engages them in creating and performing West African art forms.
 Course work is taught in English and French; students learn Wolof and conduct an independent study project.
 Housing is with local families.
 These programs are offered in the fall and spring semesters.